vicsz/spring-cloud-lab/readme.md

 }
 ```

-**Implenent your own solution at the TODO mark .. or optionally scroll down for one possible solution .. **
+__Implenent your own solution at the TODO mark or scroll down for one such solution__

-One solution to the spin implementaion:

 ```java
 return IntStream.range(0, 3).mapToObj(x-> {